Emotional abuse victims have a very difficult time trying to explain what’s happening to them to their friends and family.

 Usually, I have to tell you those bits and pieces because the person that’s being abusive or difficult, won’t show you the side that they show me.”
 Believe me, there are a lot of people that can be very tricky.

 I’m going to go over a list.
 I wrote down about 13 items.
 I’m going to go through them and help paint the picture so well, that someone who has no idea or can’t see what you are experiencing and can’t even understand what you’re experiencing, will hopefully understand after this episode is done.
 If you’re ready, let’s do this.

-Number 1 is the emotionally abusive person is often charming, genuine and honest.
+- The emotionally abusive person is often charming, genuine, and honest.

 To others, they appear to be very, very honest, and very caring and very giving and very supportive, and very charitable.
 I was talking to a friend yesterday who said her mom was evil at home but would knit things for others outside the home and show up as the most kind, caring, loving person to everyone else.
 If you’ve ever read celebrity autobiographies, they talk about how their dad was a very famous person, and my mom was a very famous person.
 She was so kind and caring and happy outside the home, but when she came home, she abused us.
 We hear these stories.

 You’ll see that with famous people and non-famous people alike, but it’s interesting how many people show up in the world in a certain way.
 Then at home, not only are they different, even though we all show up a little bit differently at home, they are opposite of kind and caring and supportive and nice.

 The emotionally abusive person is often all of these wonderful things outside the home, which is why it’s easy to make friends with them.
 It’s a lot easier to be friends with a narcissist than to be in a romantic relationship with a narcissist, that’s for sure.
 Friends are treated wonderfully, and their partners are treated awfully.